• Art magazine

 Before you buy a carpet, you should first determine your needs and that of the room.
 Ask questions like:

-Depending on which answers you give to these questions, the type of suitable carpet varies considerably.
-A lot of used areas such as the living room or the hallway require resistant materials such as wool or synthetic fibers, while a bedroom can be upgraded with a luxurious silk carpet.
+Depending on your answers to these questions, the type of rug that's right for you will vary considerably.
+High-traffic areas like the living room or hallway require durable materials like wool or synthetic fibers, while a bedroom can be enhanced with a luxurious silk rug.

 02 The carpet from the starting point